anthonyting/gmod-server/README.md

 > Note: quit server with `quit`

-4. Give admin to a user
+4. Give admin to a user after they are connected

 ```bash
 ulx adduser <steam_account_name> superadmin